CSE512-15S/a3-adityas-burg-aburner/README.md

  - project documentation

 ### Aditya
- - created the histogram views
+ - created the linked histogram views

-Include:
-- Breakdown of how the work was split among the group members.
-- A commentary on the development process, including answers to the following questions:
-  - Roughly how much time did you spend developing your application?
+### Overall
+ - our application took roughly 25 man hours to complete
-  - What aspects took the most time?
+ - gathering and formatting the data took the most time
+ - user events and view linking took a lot of time too